-The Gartner’s duct is found while a fetus is developing in a woman’s womb.
+The Gartner’s duct develops when a woman is pregnant.
 The duct usually disappears after giving birth.
-However, if the duct remains after giving birth, it can accumulate fluid and later can develop into a cyst on the side walls of the vagina.
-According to a 2011 report published by Emergency Medicine News, Gartner’s ducts are found in about 25 percent of adult women.
-Almost one percent of these ducts will turn into Gartner’s duct cysts (Letizia & Kelly, 2011).
+However, if the duct remains after giving birth, it can accumulate fluid and later can develop into a cyst on the walls of the vagina.

-The Bartholin’s gland is located near the opening of the vagina on the vaginal lips (labia).
+The Bartholin’s gland is located near the opening of the vagina on the vaginal lips, or labia.
 If a flap of skin grows over this gland, fluid can back up into the gland and form a cyst.
 The cyst is usually painless.
 If this cyst becomes infected, it can cause an abscess.
 An abscess is a collection of pus.
-According to American Family Physician (AFP), Bartholin’s cysts occur in about two percent of women (AFP, 1998).

-Additionally, benign (noncancerous) tumors in the vagina are usually made up of cysts.
+Benign tumors in the vagina are also usually made up of cysts.

 There are typically no symptoms associated with vaginal cysts.
-A woman may notice a small lump protruding from the wall of the vagina or have pain or discomfort during sex or while inserting a tampon.
-Call your doctor if you notice a lump inside or bulging from the vagina.
+You may notice a small lump protruding from the wall of the vagina or have pain or discomfort during sex or while inserting a tampon.
+Call your doctor if you notice a lump inside the vagina or if you develop bulging from the vagina.

-During a routine pelvic exam, a gynecologist may feel the mass on the vaginal wall.
-A gynecologist is a doctor who specializes in treating and preventing diseases of the reproductive organs.
-They may also review your medical history and ask what symptoms, if any, you may be experiencing.
-Your doctor may also wish to perform additional tests to rule out certain conditions, such as:
+During a routine pelvic exam, your gynecologist may feel the mass on the vaginal wall.
+They may also review your medical history and ask what symptoms you may be having.
+Your doctor may also wish to perform additional tests to rule out certain conditions.
+These include:

-- biopsy (tissue sample from the cyst) to rule out the possibility of vaginal cancer
+- a biopsy of a tissue sample from the cyst to rule out the possibility of vaginal cancer

-- testing secretions from the vagina or cervix to determine if a sexually transmitted infection (STI) is present
+- tests on the secretions from the vagina or cervix to determine if a sexually transmitted infection (STI) is present

-- X-ray imaging if cysts are located under the bladder or in the urethra
+- an X-ray if the cyst is located under the bladder or in the urethra

 Vaginal cysts should be monitored for growth during routine exams.
-If the cyst grows larger and/or causes severe symptoms, surgery to remove the cyst may be performed.
-If a cyst causes an infection or abscess, antibiotics may be prescribed.
+If the cyst grows larger or causes severe symptoms, surgery to remove the cyst may be performed.
+If the cyst causes an infection or abscess, your doctor may prescribe antibiotics.

 Complications due to vaginal cysts are rare.
-However, cysts may become enlarged over time, which can lead to increased pain and discomfort, and can also increase the risk of infection.
+However, cysts may grow over time, which can lead to increased pain and discomfort and can also increase the risk of infection.
 Surgery to remove a cyst may carry a risk of infection or other complications at the excision site.

 The outlook is generally very good.
-These cysts are usually benign and will remain small.
-Cysts that are surgically removed usually will not reoccur.
+Cysts are usually benign and often remain small.
+Cysts that are surgically removed usually will not occur again.